 University management is responsible for ensuring that systems of internal control are in place, good business practices are implemented and followed, and fraud risks are identified and mitigated.
 Internal Audit is responsible for examining and evaluating financial, managerial, and operating controls; determining compliance with internal and external policies, laws, and regulations; assisting management with special reviews as requested; and providing management with recommendations to improve University operations or internal controls.

 The director of Internal Audit is responsible for developing an annual plan and applying risk assessment techniques to ensure that all subjects of material significance are accorded audit consideration on an appropriate basis.
-The annual audit plan will be approved by the vice president for Business Affairs and submitted to the Finance/Audit Committee of the Board of Trustees for review, discussion, and approval.
+The annual audit plan will be approved by the vice president for Finance and Administration and submitted to the Finance/Audit Committee of the Board of Trustees for review, discussion, and approval.

 The scope of each audit shall be sufficient to express an informed opinion about the audit subject.
 A draft audit report shall be issued promptly by the director of Internal audit for examination and shall be directed to the appropriate level of management.
 All levels of management having an interest in findings and recommendations in the report shall be given an opportunity to comment, particularly on remedial actions planned or taken.
 Such views shall be incorporated into the final report to the extent practicable and will be redistributed to all interested persons.
 Audit reports also will be shared with the Indiana State Board of Accounts during the planning stages of the annual financial audit.

 Executive summaries of all audit reports will be presented to the Finance/Audit Committee at least annually.
 These summaries will include the major findings, recommendations for improvements, and the status of management's response or action plan developed in response to the recommendation.
-The comprehensive audit reports will be made available to the Finance/Audit Committee upon request.
+The complete audit reports will also be provided to the Finance/Audit Committee at least annually.

 The University of Southern Indiana is committed to the professional practice of internal auditing.
 In all of its activities, Internal Audit will abide by The International Standards for the Professional Practice of Internal Auditing and the Code of Ethics adopted by the Institute of Internal Auditors.